Written by Mark Brownridge, Strategic Relations Director, and former Director General of the Enterprise Investment Scheme (EIS) Association.

 The first (1830-1950) was the shift from traditional biofuels (primarily wood) to coal, the second (1950-1980) consisted of the development and adoption of refined oil products, and the third (1980-2020) involved an increased reliance on natural gas.
 This transition from fossil fuels to low carbon energy could be the most important energy transition we ever make given what’s at stake as far as our climate is concerned.

 The major difference from the other 3 transitions is that this one isn’t driven by economic prosperity but by sustainability.
 The current energy transition does not only involve a transition to a low-carbon economy; it is much more complex than that.
 The World Economic Forum defines an effective energy transition as “a timely transition towards a more inclusive, sustainable, affordable and secure energy system that provides solutions to global energy-related challenges, while creating value for business and society, without compromising the balance of the energy triangle.”
 In other words, although the current energy transition is mainly driven by environmental sustainability concerns (i.e. climate change concerns), it will only be successful if it simultaneously provides energy security and access, and facilitates economic growth and development.
-Others are far better qualified than me to give our the climate arguments so I’ll stick to the economic argument.
+Others are far better qualified than me to give the climate arguments so I’ll stick to the economic argument.

 Firstly, what sectors should we be focusing our economic efforts on.
-Well, the good news is that the two biggest energy related CO2 emission sector are power generation and personal vehicles.
+Well, the good news is that the two biggest energy related CO2 emission sectors are power generation and personal vehicles.
 In both these areas, good progress is being made.

 However, other sectors are currently lagging, these include transportation, buildings and industry.
 And time is against us, with net zero policies in place for 2030 and ultimately 2050 as well as the acknowledgement that electricity demand is on course to double by 2050.
 Secondly then, how do we get there.
 This is where I take off my history hat and put back my EIS hat on because startups can play a huge part in leading the fourth major energy transition.